tokyojack/Messagerino/README.md

 ## Usage

 After done install it, you'll have to sign-up.
 Login with the credentials you've signed up with.

-Then click "Create conversation" and fill in your friends username (you can create a second acount for this if you want).
-Then, select the conversation on the right and chat message on!
+Click "Create conversation" and fill in your friends username (you can create a second acount for this if you want).
+Then, select the conversation on the right and send your messages!

 ##